-Each year, United Way of Greater Stark County recognizes individuals who demonstrate an outstanding commitment to service through two awards: the Gold Key Service Awards and the DeHoff Emerging Philanthropist of Stark County Award.
+Each year, United Way of Greater Stark County recognizes individuals who demonstrate an outstanding commitment to service through three categories of awards: Gold Key Service, DeHoff Emerging Philanthropist and Inspired Youth.

 Gold Key Service Awards